City Council

 A Message From Mayor Kees

 Thanks for stopping by and visiting our site.
 Our goal is to put the City at your fingertips whether you are looking for an ordinance, trying to find what events are going on, or just wanting to read the latest newsletter online.
 Established in 1943, after the City of Little Rock determined that Cammack Village was too far west to be annexed, Cammack Village has developed and thrived as a community enclave surrounded by Little Rock on all sides.
 Our friendly neighbors and vigilant police force make Cammack Village an ideal place for families.
-Our swimming pool and Baker Park are widely used by residents and non-residents alike and we are the proud host of Jefferson Elementary School, one of the best schools in Little Rock.
+Baker Park is widely used by residents and non-residents alike and we are the proud host of Jefferson Elementary School, one of the best schools in Little Rock.
 Whether you are just visiting or looking for information, I hope you find the site useful.

 Mayor